Xilinx/Vitis_Libraries/graph/docs/src/guide_L3/L3_internal/user_model.rst

 Basic Flow
 **********

-The hardware deployments and API executions have been seperated.
-All the harware deployment related information should be defined in the struct of xf::graph::L3::Handle::singleOP.
+The hardware deployments and API executions have been separated.
+All the hardware deployment related information should be defined in the struct of xf::graph::L3::Handle::singleOP.
 To run an example there are 8 basic steps:

 * Instantiate an instance of struct xf::graph::L3::Handle::singleOP